abhishekjai9935/desigining_data_intenstive_applications/Chapter_1.md

 ### Software Errors

-- Hardware faults are genrally random and independent from each other, except some common cause is there such as temperer in the server rack
+- Hardware faults are genrally random and independent from each other, except some common cause is there such as temperature in the server rack
 - Software faults are systematic faults
-- The software faults lie domrant for a long time until they aere triggerte by an usuual set of circumstances
+- The software faults lie domrant for a long time until they are trigger by an usual set of circumstances.
+Only under those circumstances it is revealed that the software is making some kind of assumption about its environment -- and while that assumptions is usually true, it eventually stops being true for some reason.
+- There is no quick solution to the problem of systematic faults in software.
+- Lots of small things can help:
+ 1. carefully thinking about assumptions and interactions in the system
+ 2. Thorough testing
+ 3. Process isolation
+ 4. allowing process to crash and restart
+ 5. measuring, monitoring and analysing system behoaviour in production

+### Human Errors

+- Software is designed, built and maintained by humans, so humans errors can also cause harm to the system
+- So we can have many approaches to make system reliable inspite of unreliable of humans
+  1. Minimise the opportunities for error by well designed abstraction, APIs , admin interfaces etc.
+  2. Decouple the places where people make the most mistakes from the places where they can cause failures
+  3. Test thoroughly at all levels unit testing, whole system integration tests and manual tests
+  4. Allow quick and easy recovery from human errors to minimise the impact in the case of failure; for example make it fast to roll back configuration changes
+  5. Set up detailed and cleare monitoring such as performance metrics and error rates
+  6. Implement good management practices and training

+  ### How important is reliability?

+  - Reliablity is important for all types of application because application developer have a responsibility to their users
+  - Sometimes we sacrifice reliabilty to reduce development cost or operataional cost -- but we should be very consicous of when we are cutting corners

+ ## Scalability